 Those new to the program should be aware that the first weeks of the season are limited in variety due to the seasonal nature of produce.
 By mid July, you won't believe how much you get for your dollar.
 We are consistently 20-40% cheaper than the grocery stores, even at the full price share.

 And unlike a grocery store, where only 5 to 15 cents of your dollar goes to the farmer who grew your produce, 81 cents of your City Fresh dollar goes directly to our farmers.
-In 2013, more than $150,000 of produce was purchased by our shareholders, 112 volunteers made the Fresh Stops possible, and just two full time staff worked behind the scenes to bring City Fresh to life.
+In 2014, more than $150,000 of produce was purchased by our shareholders, 112 volunteers made the Fresh Stops possible, and just two full time and three part-time staff worked behind the scenes to bring City Fresh to life.

 As a shareholder, you will select a pickup location at one of our neighborhood Fresh Stops.
 These Fresh Stops are managed by members of your community who dedicate 20 weeks of their summer each year to helping bridge the gap between social justice and local foods.
 Their efforts ensure that everyone has equal access to the healthiest food and they want and need your help to make these weekly pickups a fun, welcoming, community event.

-NEW THIS YEAR - you may also pay by Credit or Debit Card over the phone.
+You may also pay by Credit or Debit Card over the phone.
 Call our Program Director, Anna Kiss Mauser-Martinez at 216.469.0904.
-We ask that you order at least 4 weeks at a time if using this option.
+We ask that you order at least 5 weeks at a time if using this option.

 If for any reason you will not be able to pick up your share for the given date and you can tell us by the Friday before your pickup date, we can forward your payment to a future week.
 If you forget to pick up your food, or cannot let us know of your conflict before the prior Friday at 5:00 pm, we will donate your share to a family in need.